 - The examination consists of a written and a clinical as well as an oral component.

 - A subminimum of 50% is required in each section of the examination, with a final mark of at least 50% to pass.

 - A student will be granted a second opportunity to take part in the examination in the major subject after at least six months have elapsed since the original examination took place.

 - Students must submit a publication that has been accepted by an accredited journal for publication before the degree will be conferred.

 - Candidates who submit certificates of successful completion of modules in the Continued Professional Development programme with a view to admission to the MPhysio with coursework, must pass in an open examination in the module in question in order to retain credits.

 Pass with distinction

-The degree is conferred with distinction on a student who has obtained an average of at least 75% in the major subject and the prerequisite subjects, and at least 60% in all other prescribed modules.
+The degree is conferred with distinction on a student who has obtained an average of at least 75% (not rounded) in the major module and the prerequisite modules, and at least 60% in all other prescribed modules.